Reyhaneh2001/Reyhaneh2001/README.md

 ## 👩‍🎓 About Me

 -  CS student at Amirkabir University of Technology (Tehran Polytechnic)
--  Passionate about AI for social good & bioinformatics
+-  Passionate about AI for social good & Healthcare
 -  I enjoy building projects with real impact and purpose
 ---